 USDA is issuing an Advance Notice of Proposed Rulemaking to gather comments and information to help USDA develop policy and future rulemaking proposals regarding the use of poultry grower ranking systems commonly known as tournaments in contract poultry production.
 AMS seeks this input in response to numerous complaints from poultry growers about the use of tournament systems.
 Comments in response to this request would help AMS tailor further rulemaking in addition to that already planned and under way to address specific industry practices in relation to tournament systems.

 - The DOJ and FTC launched a public inquiry seeking comment on merger guidelines that the agencies use to assess whether mergers or acquisitions may lessen competition or tend to create a monopoly.
-If you are someone who has experienced firsthand a merger or would like to comment, please do so at Regulations.gov before April 21, 2022.
+More information is available at Regulations.gov

 As one of several federal agencies authorized by Congress’ laws to protect farmers, ranchers, agricultural producers and the general public from anticompetitive structures and conduct, we take seriously all complaints and enforcement or remediation actions.
 For more information on problems reported by the public and how we may engage applicable agencies to enforce laws, see the table below.
 In some cases, state laws and enforcement authorities may be able to help you.
 Please contact the applicable state agencies for assistance.

 Does your problem have to do with the following?